Does a rental agreement or a lease have to be in writing?

 A landlord may not evict a tenant unless there is a legal reason for doing so.

-Need Help with a Lease Agreement?
-Get a Free Attorney Match
+Need Help with a Tenant Lease Agreement?
+Contact a Local Attorney

 Don't figure out the basics of writing an enforceable lease agreement on your own.
-If you or someone you know is either a landlord struggling to write a valid lease or a tenant looking to make sure a lease is legal, speak with a landlord tenant lawyer in your area today.
-Start with a free attorney match now.
+If you or someone you know is either a landlord struggling to write a valid lease or a tenant looking to make sure a lease is legal, an experienced landlord-tenant lawyer can help ease your concerns.